 My black bean soup recipe is a melding of this one from allrecipes.com and Rachel Ray’s.
 I didn’t love some of the veggies (celery) in Rachel’s version, and I did love the seasonings in the allrecipes.com version.
 A little here, a little there, and voila!
 A simple, vegetable-laden, meatless or chicken stock based soup that we could eat once a week.
 Some of the beans and veggies are pureed, so it’s kid-friendly to boot.

-- 1-2 Tbs. oil (extra virgin olive or coconut oil)
+- 1-2 Tbs. oil (extra virgin olive (use the code STEWARDSHIP for 10% off at that site!) or coconut oil)

 - 1 chopped onion

 - 4 c. homemade chicken stock (or use the “broth” from cooking dry beans, with or without adding extra veggies for flavor)